-Analysis of real sensors have shown that it is difficult to make any assumption on the error distribution of a sensor, as depicted in Figure 1.
-Therefore, the probability distribution function of the sensors' measurement errors remains uncharacterized.
+Analyses of real sensors have shown that it is difficult to make any assumption on the error distribution of a sensor.
+Figure 1 shows the distribution of measurement errors that has been measured for a particular distance sensor.
+Therefore, we assume that the probability distribution function of the sensors' measurement errors is uncharacterized.